schilling-p/ohmygit/README.md

 ```

 ## Contribution
-Licensed under the MIT License.
+This project is licensed under the MIT License.
 Contributions are welcome via merge requests at:

  [GitHub Repository](https://github.com/schilling-p/ohmygit#)